---

 ## Can SEO really work for a shop with 10 or 20 people?

-**Search engine optimization is highly effective for small shops because search engines rank individual pages based on technical relevance rather than company size.** A focused shop with 10 or 20 people that publishes clear technical content for its niche outranks larger competitors on specific queries.
-This success is achieved by targeting terms where your depth of expertise matters more than brand recognition.
+**Yes, SEO is effective for small manufacturers because search engines rank individual pages rather than company size.** A focused shop that publishes clear technical content for its niche outranks larger competitors on specific queries.
+Success depends on targeting terms where your depth of expertise matters more than brand recognition.

 ## What if my products are too specialized for anyone to search for?

-**Buyers search for specialized services using different words than you expect, which you can find by checking Google Search Console and running competitors through Ahrefs or Semrush.** You will likely find that buyers do search for your services, and your sales team's call notes are the best source for discovering how buyers actually describe what they need.
+**Buyers search for specialized services using different words than you expect, which you can verify by checking Google Search Console and running competitors through Ahrefs or Semrush.** You find that buyers do search for your services by investigating how they actually describe what they need.

 ## I don't have a marketing person.
 Who writes the content?

-* **Drafting:** Spend one hour per week writing the answer to the most common buyer question.
+* Spend one hour per week writing down the answer to that question.

 ## How long before we see inquiries?

-**Service pages typically generate inquiries within 2 to 4 months, while blog content requires 6 to 12 months to achieve consistent results through compounding.**
+**Service pages typically begin generating inquiries within 2 to 4 months, while blog content requires 6 to 12 months to produce consistent results through compounding.** The speed of lead generation depends heavily on the content type and the specificity of the long-tail keywords targeted.
+Focusing on high-intent terms allows service pages to attract buyers who are ready to engage immediately.

 | :--- | :--- | :--- |